-Following the execution of King Charles I by Oliver Cromwell at the end of the Civil War in 1649, he was buried in a vault in the centre of the choir, which he shares with Henry VIII, Jane Seymour and a stillborn son of Queen Anne.
-The tomb is marked with a simple black stone slab in the centre aisle of the choir.
+Following the execution of King Charles I by Oliver Cromwell at the end of the Civil War in 1649, he was buried in a vault in the centre of the choir, which he shares with his distant relative, Henry VIII, Jane Seymour and a stillborn son of his granddaughter Queen Anne.
+The tomb is marked with a simple black stone slab and is situated in the centre aisle of the choir.

 The ornate chapel features lavish decoration and works in marble, glass mosaic and bronze by Henri de Triqueti, Susan Durant, Alfred Gilbert and Antonio Salviati.
 In front of the altar, with its elaborate reredos, is the Cenotaph of Prince Albert by Triqueti, with a white marble figure of the prince.

 In front of the altar, with its elaborate reredos, is the Cenotaph of Prince Albert by Triqueti, with a white marble figure of the prince resting on a sarcophagus.
 In the middle of the nave is the monument of Albert Victor, Duke of Clarence, the elder son of Edward VII, who died of pneumonia at Sandringham House in Norfolk on 14 January 1892.
 Near the west door is that of Prince Leopold, Duke of Albany, the youngest son of Queen Victoria.
 Leopold had haemophilia, he died on 28 March 1884 at the age of 30, from a cerebral haemorrhage, which was caused by a fall.

 The east door of the Albert Memorial Chapel, which is covered in ornamental ironwork, is the original door from 1246.
 To the north of the Albert Chapel are the Dean's Cloisters, built by Edward II, the south wall of which is a fragment of the old chapel of Henry III.